 Directions

-3. Add maple syrup and vanilla extract, mixing well until combined.
+- Add maple syrup and vanilla extract mixing well til it looks smooth.

-7. Drop dough onto prepared baking sheets using a spoon, spacing them about 2 inches apart.
+- Drop spoonfuls of dough onto a baking sheet about 2 inches apart.

-9. Cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.
+- Let them cool on the sheet for a couple minutes then move to a rack to cool completely.

 Baking Tips and Advice